iterorganization/IMAS-Python/docs/source/courses/advanced/dd_versions.rst

     might not be read properly in the future.

 If you build the Data Dictionary, a file called ``IDSDef.xml`` is created.
 This file contains all IDS definitions.
-To work with a custom DD build, you need to point imas-python to this ``IDSDef.xml`` file:
+To work with a custom DD build, you need to point IMAS-Python to this ``IDSDef.xml`` file:

 .. code-block:: python
-    :caption: Use a custom Data Dictionary build with imas-python
+    :caption: Use a custom Data Dictionary build with IMAS-Python

     my_idsdef_file = "path/to/IDSDef.xml"  # Replace with the actual path